 How do I prevent nasal polyps?

-There are a few ways you may be able to help yourself from developing nasal polyps.
-The strategies include:
+Not everyone will be able to prevent nasal polyps.
+However, there are a few ways you may be able to help yourself.
+The strategies include the following:

 - Follow your doctor’s instructions on taking your allergy and asthma medications.